ajay77381/AWS-Project/README.md

 # AWS-Project

-## Employee profile of xyz company - New employees input their information and upload.
+## Employee profile of xyz company - New employees input their information and upload photos.
 Existing employees can get their information.

 Technical Architecture